OllyWallyy/PROJECTWALLY/README.md

 **PROJECT W.A.L.L.Y**

-PROJECT WALLY is a personal project aimed at bringing all of my web-based projects into one unified desktop application.
+PROJECT W.A.L.L.Y is a personal project aimed at bringing all of my web-based projects into one unified desktop application.

 **Features**
 1. Centralized Access: Access all my web projects and applications from one place.